 The 12.6 percent incremental cost between a 36-inch diameter pipeline and a 30-inch diameter pipeline would increase the incremental system capacity by nearly 35 percent in the winter operating season, which in turn significantly enhances the resiliency of the SDG&E system.
 For example, the Utilities could meet an SDG&E demand of 650 MMcfd during an outage on Line 3010.
 More importantly, a 36-inch diameter pipeline operating alongside Line 3010 can theoretically support the current SDG&E system capacity of 630 MMcfd without any compression required at Moreno.
 Under either outage scenario, a 36-inch pipeline would provide enough capacity to meet the demand forecast for the Commission-mandated 1-in-10 year cold day design standard through the 2035/36 winter operating season.
-By contrast, construction of a new 30-inch diameter pipeline would not meet the demand forecast for the Commission-mandated 1-in-10 year cold day design standard under either outage scenario.
+By contrast, construction of a new 30-inch diameter pipeline would not meet the demand forecast for the Commission-mandated 1-in-10 year cold day design standard through at least the 2022/23 operating year under either outage scenario.
+12

 The chance of losing all compression at Moreno is relatively small, although such a situation did nearly occur at least once due to a malfunction in the Emergency Shut Down system at the station.
 Frequently, however, individual engines at the station unexpectedly fail or delivered pressures from SoCalGas to Moreno Compressor Station drop below that required for the compressors to operate.
-Just as a 30-inch diameter pipeline provides complete redundancy to Line 3010 and makes its continuous in-service operation less critical for SDG&E system integrity, a 36-inch diameter pipeline would provide that same level of redundancy for Moreno Compressor Station, and lessen its criticality to SDG&E system integrity.
-In addition, a reduction in engine utilization for compression not only reduces fuel usage and maintenance cost, but also may directly reduce emissions.
+Just as a 30-inch diameter pipeline provides complete redundancy to Line 3010 and makes its continuous in-service operation less critical for SDG&E system integrity, a 36-inch diameter pipeline would provide that same level of redundancy for Moreno